 Learn More About Playground FunRaising With Miracle® Recreation

-At Miracle Recreation, we want to make high-quality playground equipment accessible for all communities, even when budgets are tight.
+At Miracle Recreation, we help create high-quality playground equipment accessible for all communities, even when budgets are tight.
 That’s why we offer a funding resource center to help educate organizations and schools on the best ways to fund playground projects.
+There, you’ll learn how to set up and run your campaign, how to approach potential donors and other essential rules and tips to raise money for your playground.

-That’s also why we offer our FunRaising program to help communities like yours fund a playground installation project.
+Our FunRaising program helps communities like yours fund a playground installation project.
 We’ll help you create a plan that ensures you make sufficient profit through your fundraising efforts.
 We’ll also help you create materials like brochures, letters and fundraising packets.
 A FunRaising representative will help you out at every step of the way to make your fundraising efforts a success.

 Get started today so you can make your playground project a reality and allow families to benefit from this asset to your community.